 All Directors receive regular and timely information about the Company prior to Board Meetings.
 They also have access to the CFO, who performs the Company Secretarial duties, for any further information they may require.
 If any of the non-executive directors has any concerns with the running of the Company, they would first discuss their concerns with one of the executive directors or the CEO.
 If these concerns cannot be resolved, then their concerns are recorded in the Board minutes.
 No such concerns arose during the year or up to the date of this report.

 Board Committees

 The Board regularly reviews the functionality, requirement and effectiveness of the Committees.
-During 2023/2024 due to the reorganisation of the business and in line with strategic objectives, the following changes were made to the Committee structures:
+Apart from membership changes during 2024, there were no other amendments to the Committee structures: